ioccc-src/winner/2020/ferguson1/chocolate-cake.md

     note the amount is by ounce not squares as listed.
 See the measurements link if there's any doubt.

-*   Pay careful attention to **COOK FOR ONLY THE INDICATED TIME**.
+*   Pay careful attention to the **COOK FOR ONLY THE INDICATED TIME** part.
 Note that if your oven cooks a bit hotter you might have to adjust the timing a bit.
 This is likely the case if the cake comes out a little bit dry.

 *   **REMOVE THE CAKE FROM THE PANS 2 MINUTES AFTER REMOVING FROM OVEN** and then allow to **FULLY COOL *ON RACKS*!** The important point is that they